Buyer Tariff Refund Rights When Not the Importer of Record

 In the current public record:

-Those signals do not answer every shipment-level question, but they do show why non-IOR buyers should not assume the issue is theoretical.
+Those signals do not answer every shipment-level question, but they show why non-IOR buyers should not assume the issue is theoretical — and why the Form 4811 designation step now matters.

 Scenario 2: Your supplier imported under a supplier-controlled arrangement